-Many projects involving desktop-less installations require to make it available always with same IP address.
-This condition can be achieved by managing networking in Raspberry PI OS Lite settings from terminal console.
+Many projects involving desktop-less installations require making it available always with the same IP address.
+This condition can be achieved by managing networking in Raspberry PI OS Lite settings from the terminal console.

-This guide suppose that you are starting from Raspberry PI OS Lite installation.
+This guide supposes that you are starting from Raspberry PI OS Lite installation.

 Raspberry Pi uses dhcpcd daemon to configure TCP/IP across all of its network interfaces.
 This includes assigning each interface an IP address, setting netmasks, and configuring DNS resolution nameservers.

 By default, Raspberry Pi OS attempts to automatically configure all network interfaces by DHCP, falling back to automatic private addresses in the range 169.254.0.0/16 if DHCP fails.

 Previous versions of Raspberry Pi OS used the file /etc/network/interfaces for network interface configuration.
 If an interface is listed in this file, any settings there will take precedence over what is in /etc/dhcpcd.conf.

 On Raspberry Pi OS versions with desktop environment installed, a GUI tool called “lxplug-network” is used to allow the user to make changes to the configuration of dhcpcd.

 Raspberry PI OS usually lists 2 interfaces (for models WITHOUT ethernet physical interface) or 3 interfaces (all other models):

 - eth0: for Ethernet cabled networking connection